jhaabhiiishek/equityResearch/README.md

 - Load URLs or upload text files containing URLs to fetch article content.
 - Process article content through LangChain's UnstructuredURL Loader
-- Construct an embedding vector using OpenAI's embeddings and leverage FAISS, a powerful similarity search library, to enable swift and effective retrieval of relevant information
+- Construct an embedding vector using Gemini AI's embeddings and leverage FAISS, a powerful similarity search library, to enable swift and effective retrieval of relevant information
 - Interact with the LLM's (Chatgpt) by inputting queries and receiving answers along with source URLs.